 We believe in community.
 By partnering together, we can provide a sharing of knowledge and support for questions we all have in common.
 Being an expert is not only about knowing the content but also recognizing what we don't know.
 To become aware of what we don't know requires communication and collaboration with others.

 360 Neuro Health provides the Visual Vestibular Functional Integration Toolbox (V2FIT), a digital toolbox with high-quality education & training, tools, digital marketing, practice management, & ongoing community support.

 Our educational committee includes a variety of expert medical professionals in the areas of: neuro-otology, neurology, neuro-ophthalmology, psychiatry, primary care, physical/occupational therapy, audiology, neuro-optometry, and psychology.

 We are headquartered in Austin, Texas.
-We coordinate our clinical training with 360 Balance & Hearing Center, which provides advanced and comprehensive diagnostic testing, specialized vestibular therapy, post rehabilitation programs and a support group for individuals suffering from dizziness, balance and hearing disorders.
+We coordinate our clinical training with 360 Balance & Dizziness Center, which provides advanced and comprehensive diagnostic testing, specialized vestibular therapy, post rehabilitation programs and a support group for individuals suffering from dizziness, balance, and hearing disorders.

 Bridgett Wallace, PT, DPT, CCVT

 Co-Founder, Clinical Education